 Technology and financial crime

-At Davos, David Craig, President of Financial & Risk at Thomson Reuters, led a keynote breakfast discussion on financial crime.
+At Davos, David Craig, our President of Financial & Risk, led a keynote breakfast discussion on financial crime.

-In it, he outlined how leaders in both public and private sectors – including Thomson Reuters – are contributing to a multi-level, broad-based global solution.
+In it, he outlined how leaders in both public and private sectors – including ourselves – are contributing to a multi-level, broad-based global solution.

-For our part, Thomson Reuters is addressing financial crime on many fronts.
+For our part, we are addressing financial crime on many fronts.
 These include: